 I was surprised the first time I walked into 21 Spices.
 The place combines the lights and trendy furniture of a casual city bar with Indian icons and architecture, so it is unlike any other Indian restaurant I have ever visited.

-The restaurant has won plenty of awards over the years for its spices and curries, so you can guarantee your favorite Indian spices are all here.
+This Naples restaurant has won plenty of awards over the years for its spices and curries, so you can guarantee your favorite Indian spices are all here.
 They have a few non-traditional beef items if you are just starting with Indian food.

 336 13th Ave S, Naples, FL 34102